 - The right to file a complaint with the US Department of Education

-To view your education records, you must submit a signed letter to the Records Office (CCB 1600).
+To view your entire educational record, you must submit a signed letter to the Records Office (CCB 1600).
 The College must respond to your request within 45 days.

 FERPA allows schools to disclose education records, without consent, under the following conditions: